slamora/brackets-wiki/SplitView-Architecture-Notes.md

 # Implementing the Layout Manager

 The initial implementation will be 2 columns x 1 row or 2 rows x 1 column.
-However, implementing an arbitrary number of rows and columns could be trivial to do using this code: https://github.com/FriendCode/codebox/blob/master/client/views/grid.js which is Apache-licensed.
+However, implementing an arbitrary number of rows and columns could be trivial using this code: https://github.com/FriendCode/codebox/blob/master/client/views/grid.js which is Apache-licensed.
 However, this is a fairly integral piece to codebox and depends on other codebox libraries in order to work.

-The initial implementation will be mostly handled by `EditorManager` but a `LayoutManager` may be created just to help handle the layout.
+The initial implementation will be mostly handled by `EditorManager` but `EditorLayoutManager` will be created just to help handle the layout.
+Since it's 1x1, 1x2 or 2x1 initially, it should be fairly easy to implement without the need for advanced layout mechanics.

 # WorkingSetViews